Skip to Content

 While some drive this stretch of highway for the experience and the waterfall sightings, others take the journey for the world-famous banana bread!

 Banana bread is to Maui as goulash is to Hungary.
-There are plenty of vendors selling banana bread during the drive, but none are as superb as Aunt Sandy’s.
+Plenty of vendors sell banana bread during the drive, but none are as superb as Aunt Sandy’s.

-If it’s your first time in Hawaii, trust me when I say you need to stop here.
-Located on the Keanae Peninsula, Aunt Sandy’s banana bread will tease your palette as it’s made from real butter and the best-tasting bananas, which are grown locally.
+If it’s your first time visiting Hawaii, trust me when I say you must stop here.
+Located on the Ke’anae Peninsula, Aunt Sandy’s banana bread will tease your palette as it’s made from real butter and the best-tasting bananas, which are grown locally.

 Upper Waikani Falls – Mile 19

 Like most of the stops, parking is minimal.
 It’s best to drive by the waterfall and find a place to pull over further up and walk back.
-The trail down to the bottom of the waterfall is slippery and steep, so exercise some caution.
+The trail down to the bottom of the waterfall is slippery and steep, so exercise caution and wear suitable footwear.

 The short hike will reward you with amazing cascading water surrounded by the beautiful green hues of a lush rainforest.